cmckenz87/ArcsFates/userGuide/docs/Campaign/23-Conspirator.md

     5. Add Scoring Conspiracies (04) and Foiling Conspiracies (05) to the rules booklet. **Explain it to everyone.**

         [![Scoring Conspiracies](23/piece_0_1.jpg){ width="150" }](23/piece_0_1.jpg){ data-lightbox="1" } [![Foiling Conspiracies](23/piece_0_0.jpg){ width="150" }](23/piece_0_0.jpg){ data-lightbox="1" }

+## FAQ / Errata

+??? question "Foiling Conspiracies - Can the Conspirator themselves guess a facedown conspiracy, in order to advance by deliberately guessing wrong?"
+    <a id="faq1"></a>No. While the wording of the card technically allows it, it is not what is intended.